marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

 ### Design

-Building \\(\mathcal{A}\_{POS}(\alpha)\\) means extracting the relevant info from a regex pattern.
+Building \\(\mathcal{A}\_{\text{POS}}(\alpha)\\) means extracting the relevant info from a regex pattern.
 My intuition says that ad-hoc processing would become unwieldy quickly, and be very resistant to future expansions.
 We want a more structured approach, recursion seems the obvious answer.
 Why?
 Because regexes are recursive and highly composable by nature, we can take advantage of this.

 This reason should hopefully become more convincing as we go, but to give some immediate motivation let's consider how regexes themselves are formally defined.
 Often this is done recursively in the following way,